RennurApps/AwareIM-resources/Readme.md

                 *   `9.0.1` Remote Code Execution `CVE-2017-12617`
     *   [Tomcat 9 Documentation](https://tomcat.apache.org/tomcat-9.0-doc/index.html).
     *   [Tomcat 9 Changelog](https://tomcat.apache.org/tomcat-9.0-doc/changelog.html).
+        * **Installation** with Aware IM
+            * Microsoft Windows Based Systems
+                * **IMPORTANT**:
+                    * Ensure any prior modification of existing _web.xml_ and _server.xml_ configurations are not overwritten with the new version.
+There are configuration changes in the latest version of Tomcat relating to those two files.
+                * **Installation Steps** - Stop the Aware IM server before updating Tomcat.
+Do **not** delete your current C:\AwareIM\Tomcat folder.
+                    1.  **Extract** the archive and open the folder.
+                    2. Open the extracted **Tomcat** folder.
+                    3. Select all files and folders and press `Crl+c` to copy
+                    4. Open you AwareIM installation Tomcat folder **C:\AwareIM\Tomcat**
+                    5. Press `Ctrl+v` to paste and replace all files and folders.
+                    6. Java JDK tools.jar:
+                        *   **In v8.3+**, if you have updated Java JDK, copy the latest version of tools.jar to the C:\Awareim\lib folder to replace the old one.
+                        *   **In v8.2 and below**, if you have updated Java JDK, copy the latest version of tools.jar to the C:\Awareim\Tomcat\lib folder to replace the old one.
+                    7. Rename or delete **ROOT** folder - _This is optional_.
+You can use this folder to store your own favicon.ico, error pages and other HTML/CSS/JS home page files.
 *   [**Tomcat 8.5** - For Aware IM v6.0+](http://tomcat.apache.org/) - **Latest release is Tomcat v`8.5.63`** 29 January, 2021.
 (Aware IM bundled version `8.5.24`) - Tomcat 8.5 requires **`Java SE 7`** or later.
     *   [**Download Tomcat**](https://tomcat.apache.org/download-80.cgi)
     *   [**Security**](https://tomcat.apache.org/security-8.html)